Was it just a matter of time?

 Penguin’s CEO, John Makinson, waxed rhapsodic in remarks made at the time and quoted this week in the Atlantic Monthly, saying:

 “Self-publishing has moved into the mainstream of our industry over the past three years.
-It has provided new outlets for professional writers, a huge increase in the range of books available to readers and an exciting source of content for publishers such as Penguin.
+It has provided new outlets for professional writers, a huge increase in the range of books available to readers, and an exciting source of content for publishers such as Penguin.

 This acquisition will allow Penguin to participate fully in perhaps the fastest-growing area of the publishing economy and gain skills in customer acquisition and data analytics that will be vital to our future.”
+To help with this acquisition, Penguin may want to use Firmex for M&A to make the process smooth and efficient during this time.

 What does this deal say about self-publishing’s evolving position in the industry?